Taiko2k/Tauon/README.md

 ## Download and Install :dizzy:

-For __Arch Linux__, install avaliable from the [AUR](https://aur.archlinux.org/packages/tauon-music-box/)
+For __Arch Linux__, install is avaliable from the [AUR](https://aur.archlinux.org/packages/tauon-music-box/)

-For __Other Linux distributions__, you can try an experiemental **flatpak** package.
+For __Other Linux distributions__, you can try an experiemental **Flatpak** package.

- 1. If you have not already, make sure you have correctly installed and configured flatpak for your distro.
+ 1. If you have not already, make sure you have correctly installed and configured Flatpak for your distro.
 See https://flatpak.org/setup/.

  2. After downloading tauon.flatpak from lastest release in [releases](https://github.com/Taiko2k/tauonmb/releases) section.
 Install using `sudo flatpak install tauon.flatpak`.
 To uninstall run `sudo flatpak uninstall com.github.taiko2k.tauonmb`

-     >**Note:** This standalone flatpak package won't auto update.
+     >**Note:** This standalone Flatpak package won't auto update.
 You'll need to check back here for updates.

 ___

 For further documentation see [tutorial](https://github.com/Taiko2k/tauonmb/wiki/Basic-Use-Tutorial).

 Feel free to submit any issues or suggestions.
+I'd love to hear your feedback.